What to Eat Before Pregnancy Glucose Test

 When you eat carbohydrates, your body digests them and turns them into glucose.
 Once glucose is absorbed into our bloodstream, it travels to different cells, providing them with the energy they need to function properly.
 When there’s too much glucose in the body, problems can occur—the glucose test measures how efficiently your body processes glucose.

 First, it’s important to follow your doctor’s instructions.
-But generally, I recommend eating as you normally would.
+But generally, I recommend eating as you normally would and eat breakfast.
 This gives us the best picture of your typical day-to-day blood sugar levels.

 manage gestational diabetes